 |Family:||Hydrophilidae (Water Scavenger Beetles)|

 |Species:||Triangularis (Giant Black Water Beetle)|

 The generic name “Water Beetle” refers to any beetle that, during its life cycle at any point, has adapted to living in the water.
 Except for the marine species of beetles which live in the intertidal zone, most other water beetles live in fresh water.
-Roughly around 2000 species of these real water Beetles Are Found Throughout The World, Some Of These Are The Water Scavenger Water Beetle, The Diving/True Water Beetles and the Whirligig Beetles.
+Roughly around 2000 species of these real water Beetles Are Found Throughout The World, Some Of These Are Water Scavenger Water Beetles, The Diving/True Water Beetles, and the Whirligig Beetles.

 Typically, these beetles have an air cavity beneath their abdomen called elytra.
 This air bubble prevents the water from entering the spiracles and also facilitates air supply.
 The female beetles have a grooved hardened elytra or the wing cover while the males have a smoother one, which forms a cavity just above its body.
 Beetles regularly rise above the water surface in order to replenish the elytra cavity with fresh air supply.
 The water beetles are known for their greed and are sometimes referred to as water tigers.
 The adult beetles undergo hibernation for the major part of the year except for spring, when they are active and feed on insects.